gucwakj/librs/README.md

 LibRS can simulate three different types of robot modules.
 Each has its own purpose for learning or researching.
 These can also be enabled/disabled individually to simplify the library for a specific purpose.
-By default the Linkbots and Mindstorms are enabledl while the Dof is not.
+By default the Linkbots and Mindstorms are enabled while the Dof is not.
 ```
 -DRS_DOF=no
 -DRS_LINKBOT=no